Philanthropy and activism of Madonna: Selected fundraising and charity on AIDS and LGBT causes

 Madonna became a patron of Crusaid in 2002, donating signed items to raise money.
 In 2007, she donated to the Mobilization Against AIDS.
-She auctioned a private concert in 2008, raising more than $560,000 for amfAR at the 61th Cannes Film Festival's Cinema Against AIDS.
+She auctioned a private concert in 2008, raising more than $560,000 for amfAR at the 61st Cannes Film Festival's Cinema Against AIDS.
 Madonna bestowed Jeremy Scott with the Award of Courage at the amfAR Gala in Los Angeles in November 2021, contributing also to the fundraising efforts.
 That year, Madonna helped raise $100,000 for LGBTQ+ organizations during a Pride party at the Standard Hotels of New York.
 She premiered a Pride-themed video installation titled No Fear, Courage, Resist, which was screened on displays in Times Square the same day.

 She offered moral and financial support to her HIV/AIDS-affected friends, including artist Keith Haring.
 She had attended a fashion fundraiser event by November 1986, and a benefit dance marathon in 1989 with her friend and mentor, Christopher Flynn also diagnosed with the disease.
 Madonna endorsed other groups including ACT UP and Bid 2 Beat AIDS.
 Madonna has remembered World AIDS Days multiple times; during the 2015 Rebel Heart Tour she dedicated a performance and speech honoring survivors and victims.
 She participated in "Sing", a song released during the World AIDS Day in 2007.
 Madonna allowed her B-side song "Supernatural" to appear in the AIDS charity album Red Hot + Dance (1992), with a remix provided by Sly and Robbie.
+In 2011, after Elizabeth Taylor's death, Madonna praised her efforts declaring: "I admired and respected her not only as an actress but for her amazing and inspiring work as an AIDS activist".